CLIP-VG: Self-paced Curriculum Adapting of CLIP for Visual Grounding: Method

 Since CLIP is pre-trained under the image-level vision-language contrastive constraints, it lacks region-level grounding capabilities.
 To enable the transfer learning of CLIP on the grounding task while adapting only a few parameters, we only connected a 6-layer vision and language cross-modal vanilla Transformer encoder \cite{carion2020end}.
 The illustration of the CLIP-VG model can be seen in \cref{fig:fig3}.
 Our model incorporates two CLIP encoders and a Transformer encoder.
-To better utilize scale information, we propose extracting multi-layer intermediate features from the CLIP image encoders and concatenating them to project onto a single-layer size for perceiving multi-layer visual representations.
-To prevent catastrophic forgetting and maintain the generalization ability of CLIP, we freeze the parameters of CLIP encoders during training, so that we only need to adapt a few parameters.
-CLIP-VG does not use any whistle and bells (\textit{e.g.}, ResNet, Cross-attention\cite{jiang2022pseudo}, Query shifts\cite{ye2022shifting}, \etc ~in the visual grounding SOTA models).
-The token order that input to the cross-modal Transformer is:
+To better utilize scale information, we propose extracting multi-layer visual intermediate features $\{\bm{f}_v^i\}_{i=1}^n \in \mathbb{R}^{B\times N_v \times H_{clip}}$ from the CLIP image encoder layers and concatenating them along the hidden dimension.
+Then, we project them into a visual embedding $\bm{p}_v \in \mathbb{R}^{B\times N_v \times H_{cross}}$ with the same hidden dimension $H_{cross}$ as that of the cross-modality Transformer to perceive multi-layer visual representations: